 Interestingly, the word loophole goes back to the sixteenth century and refers to an architectural feature.
-In castles of the time, narrow slits were built into the walls where archers could shoot at attackers.
-These narrow slits were known as loopholes, most probably derived from the Dutch word lûpen meaning to watch.
+In castles of the time, narrow slits were built into the walls where archers could watch for and shoot at attackers.
+These narrow slits were known as loopholes, and the etymology most likely derived from the Dutch word lûpen, meaning to watch.